swaptacular/swpt_accounts/protocol.rst

   requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
-Otherwise a `RejectedConfig`_ message MUST be sent (containing the rejected requested configuration).
+Otherwise a `RejectedConfig`_ message MUST be sent, containing the rejected requested configuration.

 .. [#] Implementations MUST first compare the ``signal_ts`` fields,
   and only if they are equal, the ``signal_seqnum`` fields MUST be